 Did you have trouble the first time you tried to start a keyless car?
 Or perhaps the first time you took a panoramic picture?
 According to a well-known theory, these tasks were difficult because you had no mental models to guide you.

 Mental models refer to the internal representations people form about the way things work in the external world.
 According to this theory, we rely on mental models to understand and interact with various systems of the world.
 This means we have thousands of mental models for everything from how to use a mobile phone to how to go through the security line at an airport or use an eLearning course.

 Psychologists think that mental models are activated when we need to solve problems or perform tasks (Halford, 2014).
-Without mental models, you would have to figure things out from the start each time you encountered a new situation or a new problem.
+Without these conceptualizations, you would have to figure things out from the start each time you encountered a new situation or a new problem.
 Thus, having internal models of the external world helps us make predictions and inferences about how things work.
 It also helps us understand and explain phenomena and ultimately, decide what actions to perform (Johnson-Laird, 1983).

 You can also look at a mental model through the lens of a system.
 Rouse (2015) explains mental models as, “the mechanisms whereby humans are able to generate descriptions of system purpose and form, explanations of system functioning and observed system states, and predictions of future system states.”

 Mental models are an important concept that learning experience designers can take into consideration during the analysis and design process.
 Learning about the user’s mental models can help us improve user interfaces, learning interventions and the overall learning experience.
-Through interviews and discussions with audience members, we can discover common misconceptions and knowledge gaps in their mental models.
+Through interviews and discussions with audience members, we can discover common misconceptions and knowledge gaps in their internal models.
 This may give us new insights into performance problems.
 In general, mental model theory is one way to help LX designers gain insight into how a specific audience thinks.
 See Leverage How the Brain Works.

 Constructing Mental Models